Computational Social Science Summer School › view all

 Computational Methods

-The projects will involve data-driven modeling of opinion dynamics and democratic decisions using methods of data exploration, simulation, or prediction.
-They may contribute to a deeper understanding of democratic debate and democratic decisions or look into the causes and consequences of political (dis)agreement.
-All projects shall have a relation to data.
-These can be traditional data sources
+The projects involve data-driven modeling of opinion dynamics and democratic decisions using methods of data exploration, simulation, or prediction.
+They contribute to a deeper understanding of democratic debate and democratic decisions or look into the causes and consequences of political (dis)agreement.
+All projects have some relation to data and methods of computational social science such as social-network analysis, natural language processing, agent-based modeling and simulation, analysis of digital trace data or machine learning.